All Episodes

 Their latest review, which factors in recent laws, executive actions, economic trends, other developments showing the nation is on a glide path towards a major fiscal crisis, if not outright bankruptcy.

-Uh, warning the Committee for Responsible Federal Budget, and it'll hit 130% of programs officially set to expire, get extended, as the Democrats will push to do.
+Now, that's a record 118% of the nation's entire annual economic output, warning the Committee for Responsible Federal Budget, and it'll hit 130% if programs officially set to expire get extended, as the Democrats will push to do.

 This is an apocalypse.